COSMIC-PopSynth/COSMIC/docs/inifile/index.rst

 ``timestep_conditions``  timestep_conditions allow a user to pick specific time resolutions
                          to print at targeted stages of the binary evolution.
-                         This is used in conjuction with the [bse] section value dtp to determine the timestep resolution for printing to the bcm array.
+                         This is used in conjunction with the [bse] section value dtp to determine the timestep resolution for printing to the bcm array.